martinmuelas/my-first-react-app/README.md

-# my-first-react-app
+# My First React App! ⚛️
-My first React App.
-Learning from the 'React For Beginners' course by Wes Bos.
+App developed through the 'React For Beginners' course by Wes Bos. 👌